 - The right to access your data

 - You have the right to request a copy of your data provided that your request is not unfounded or excessive.
 We are required to provide you with this within one month of your request.
-In order to request your data, please contact email@example.com or DPO@catch-22.org.uk
+In order to request your data, please contact firstname.lastname@example.org and DPO@catch-22.org.uk

 - The right to lodge a complaint with the Information Commissioners Office (ICO)